korewireless/Microvisor-HAL-STM32U5/README.md

 ## License

-Code authored by Twilio is made available under the terms of the [Apache 2.0](LICENSE).
+Code authored by Twilio is made available under the terms of the [Apache 2.0](LICENSE) license.

 All other code is licensed [as described in the linked file](LICENSE-STM32CubeU5.md).